Virginia Beach, Virginia: Culture

 The city is home to several points of interest in the historical, scientific, and visual/performing arts areas, and has become a popular tourist destination in recent years.
 The Virginia Museum of Contemporary Art features regularly changing exhibitions in a variety of media.
 Exhibitions feature painting, sculpture, photography, glass, video and other visual media from internationally acclaimed artists as well as artists of national and regional renown.
 MOCA was born from the annual Boardwalk Art Show, which began in 1952 and is now the museum's largest fundraiser.

 The Virginia Aquarium & Marine Science Center (formerly the Virginia Marine Science Museum) is a popular aquarium near the oceanfront that features various sharks, sting rays, sea turtles, jellyfish, and octopuses.

 One of the world's largest collections of World War I and World War II aircraft is located at the Military Aviation Museum in the Pungo area of Virginia Beach.

 The Veterans United Home Loans Amphitheater at Virginia Beach, built in 1996, features a wide variety of popular shows and concerts.
-The Sandler Center, a 1200-seat performing arts theatre, opened in the Virginia Beach Town Center in November 2007.
+The Sandler Center, a 1200-seat performing arts theater, opened in the Virginia Beach Town Center in November 2007.

 Virginia Beach is home to many sites of historical importance and has 18 sites on the National Register of Historic Places.
 Such sites include the Adam Thoroughgood House (one of the oldest surviving colonial homes in Virginia), the Francis Land House (a 200-year-old plantation), the Cape Henry Lights and nearby Cape Henry Light Station (a second tower), De Witt Cottage, Adam Keeling House, and others.

 The Edgar Cayce Hospital for Research and Enlightenment was established in Virginia Beach in 1928 with 60 beds.
-The 67th street facility features a large private library of books on psychic matters, and is open to the public.
+The 67th street facility features a large private library of books on psychic matters and is open to the public.
 The traditional beach-architecture headquarters building features massage therapy by appointment.
 Cayce opened Atlantic University in 1930; it closed two years later but was re-opened in 1985.
 Atlantic University was originally intended for study of Cayce's readings and research on spiritual subjects.

 The city's largest festival, the Neptune Festival, attracts 500,000 visitors to the oceanfront and 350,000 visitors to the air show at NAS Oceana.
 Celebrating the city's heritage link with Norway, events are held in September in the oceanfront and Town Center areas.
 Every Labor Day Weekend, the American Music Festival provides festival attendees with live music performed on stages all over the oceanfront, including the beach on Fifth Street.
-The festival ends with the Rock 'n' Roll Half Marathon.
+The festival formerly ended with the Rock 'n' Roll Half Marathon, but no longer since the cancelation of the event in the city.
+Last Night On The Town is an annual New Year's Eve celebration that takes place every December 31.